brianoconnell98/BCMHealth-Client/readme.txt

 netlify how to deploy websites https://www.youtube.com/watch?v=bjVUqvcCnxM

-He also advises to use netlify aswell as heroku app for hosting my network.
+Adam O Ceallaigh advises to use netlify aswell as heroku app for hosting my network.
 I was able to successfully set up both of these.
 Heroku hosts the server aspect, where as Netlify hosts the front end or the client side.
 These are both linked to my Github account.